ibm-om/apigateway-experimental/getting-started-with-oauth-20.md

 The screen should look like this
 ![Image of Datapower Reboot](/images/oauth20/post-two.png)

-7. Press the Send button when you want to retrieve the token, check the ```Response" Window for the token
+7. Press the Send button when you want to retrieve the token, check the ```Response``` Window for the token

 ![Image of Datapower Reboot](/images/oauth20/result.png)